 “Wisdom In Perspective” (develops an account of wisdom simpliciter from which accounts of practical wisdom (phronesis) and theoretical wisdom (sophia) can be derived)

-“Flannery O’Connor and Religious Epistemology” (extrapolates and situates a novel model of the mechanics of religious knowledge from several of O’Connor’s short stories and two novels).
+“Flannery O’Connor and Religious Epistemology” (extrapolates and situates a model of the mechanics of religious knowledge from several of O’Connor’s short stories and two novels).

 “Two Concepts of Intellectual Humility,” contribution to a festschrift for Bob Roberts, eds.
 Scott Cleveland and Adam Pelser.